 Written by: Paula Sprotte, Tim Federspiel and Jonathan Rau

 The winter in Oslo can be long.
 This, however, is no excuse to be lazy.
-Oslo and the surrounding area offer a variety of winter sport activities ranging from skiing to ice skating or hiking in the snow.
-The skiing opportunities around Oslo are numerous, and it doesn’t matter if you prefer cross country or alpine skiing – Oslo can offer you both during the cold months.
-It’s even possible to reach most of the sites within 30 minutes from the city center and by public transportation – something that is really appreciated by most students.
-We can specifically recommend the Oslo Vinterpark (reachable by metro) for downhill skiing and Kjelsås for cross-country skiing (reachable with Bus 54).
+Oslo and the surrounding area offer a variety of winter sport activities.
+Ranging from skiing to ice skating or hiking in the snow.
+The skiing opportunities around Oslo are numerous.
+It doesn’t matter if you prefer cross country or alpine skiing – Oslo can offer you both during winter.
+It’s even possible to reach most of the sites within 30 minutes from the city center and by public transportation.
+Something that is really appreciated by most students.
+We can specifically recommend the Oslo Vinterpark (reachable by metro) for downhill skiing.
+Kjelsås for cross-country skiing (reachable with Bus 54).
 Though, keep in mind that on sunny weekends the tracks can be crowded.
 If you want to escape the city for a skiing weekend, we can recommend Beitostolen or Hemsedal.
 Besides their challenging ski-slopes, those places offer a great Aprés-Ski.

-One special activity for Oslo is “Island hopping”, meaning to take the ferry directly from the city centre to the islands around Oslo.
-When we arrived in August one of our favorite afternoon plans was to have a barbecue on the islands and to go swimming in the ocean.
-In the unexpected warm summer last year with temperatures up to 32 degrees, we often enjoyed the long and sunny days on islands.
-It is worth to mention that the ferries are operated by the public transportation provider “Ruter” and are therefore included in your monthly student ticket (in case you have one).
+One special activity for Oslo is “Island hopping”.
+Meaning to take the ferry directly from the city centre to the islands around Oslo.
+When we arrived in August.
+One of our favorite afternoon plans was to have a barbecue on the islands.
+Afterwards, go swimming in the ocean.
+In the unexpected warm summer last year with temperatures up to 32 degrees.
+We often enjoyed the long and sunny days on islands.
+It is worth to mention that the ferries are operated by the public transportation provider “Ruter”.
+It is therefore included in your monthly student ticket (in case you have one).
 In the winter, it is also possible to stay in the ferry and view the islands from the warm inside.

-On a typical Sunday, almost every Norwegian is going outside for hiking which seemed to be like a national sport activity in the summer.
+On a typical Sunday, almost every Norwegian is going outside for hiking.
+Which seemed to be like a national sport activity in the summer.
 Luckily, around Oslo there are several options to go hiking.
 Most of the hikes vary between easy and intermediate levels and take up to 4 hours.
 Several hikes reward you with an amazing view over the Oslo Fjord.
-You can reach almost all of the tour’s starting points with public transportation (metro or bus).
-To go on a trip, you only need solid shoes, a backpack with water and lunch (a traditional Norwegian Boller) and some company.
-In the first months of our studies at BI, we did several hikes with our classmates and got to know many different routes.
-After a nice hike, you say “Takk for turen” (Thanks for the tour) and “Vi ses neste gang” (See you for the next tour).
+You can reach almost all of the tour’s starting points with public transportation.
+To go on a trip, you only need solid shoes.
+Backpack with water and lunch, and some company.
+In the first months of our studies at BI.
+We did several hikes with our classmates and got to know many different routes.
+After a nice hike, you say “Takk for turen” (Thanks for the tour).
+And “Vi sees neste gang” (See you for the next tour).